How To Configure Authentication for Amazon S3

 Authentication through the S3 Connector Service

-Starting with CDH/Cloudera Manager 5.10, integration with Amazon S3 from Cloudera clusters has been simplified.
-Specifically, the S3 Connector Service automates the authentication process to Amazon S3 for Impala, Hive, and Hue, the components used for business-analytical use cases designed to run on persistent multi-tenant clusters.
+With Cloudera Manager and CDH 5.10+ clusters, the S3 Connector Service automates the authentication process to Amazon S3 for Impala, Hive, and Hue, the components used for business-analytical use cases designed to run on persistent multi-tenant clusters.

 - Kerberos for authentication, and

 The S3 Connector Service setup wizard is launched automatically in Cloudera Manager during the AWS Credential setup process when you select the path to add the S3 Connector Service.

 See Configuring the Amazon S3 Connector for more information about the S3 Connector Service.

 Authentication through Advanced Configuration Snippets

 - Never share the credentials with other cluster users or services.

 - Do not store in cleartext in any configuration files.
 When possible, use Hadoop's credential provider to encrypt and store credentials in the local JCEK (Java Cryptography Extension Keystore).

 - Enable Cloudera sensitive data redaction to ensure that passwords and other sensitive information does not appear in log files.